Last Updated: July 3, 2019

 We tend to associate quality Japanese food with excessive spending but that’s not always the case.
 Being a total overly-passionate individual for Japanese food, I decided that I needed to source for quality and affordable Japanese joints in Singapore to sustain my insatiable appetite.

-For all my like-minded souls, here’s a list of places where you can get your freak on without burning a hole in your pocket.
-Ideally you would be spending less than $30 a person at these places, although some might be more expensive at night.
+For all my like-minded souls, here’s a list of 11 affordable places for Japanese food in Singapore where you can get your fix without burning a hole in your pocket.
+Ideally, you would be spending less than S$30 a person at these places, although some might be more expensive at night.

 If you’re heading there for lunch, be careful of the crowd as it is very popular amongst the CBD dwellers.
 Other than that, knock yourself out.

 Koji Sushi Bar: 3 Pickering Street, China Square Central, #01-42, Singapore 048660 | Tel: +65 6225 6125 | Opening Hours: 11.30am – 3pm, 6pm – 10pm (Mon – Sat), Closed on Sun | Website